Pranay92/JS-Regex/README.md

 ## TODO

 1. Allow method chaining to group multiple regexpressions into one.
+2. Find a way to minimise the file size.